The repair shop in a music rehearsal space

 cables

-Individual staff members at some music rehearsal spaces have acquired sufficient skills to maintain in-house kit.
-Some spaces have even extended this to offer a repair service to their customers for a fee.
+Workers at some music rehearsal spaces have acquired sufficient skills to repair in-house kit.
+This resource can be extended to customers for a fee.
 If you regularly use a rehearsal space you can ask if they are able to carry out a repair or modification.

-Bournemouth's Absolute Music has developed a dedicated Repair Centre able to offer repairs and routine maintenance to in- and out-of-warranty products, no matter when or where they were purchased.
+Bournemouth's Absolute Music has developed a dedicated Repair Centre offering repairs and routine maintenance to in- and out-of-warranty products, no matter when or where they were purchased.

 Qualified technicians and a fully equipped workshop caters for live gear such as guitar amps, mixing desks and PA speakers and pro audio gear, from interfaces to synths.

-Its links with national and international music suppliers gives a reliable supply of parts and resources, however obscure the product or fault is.
+Its links with national and international music suppliers gives a reliable supply of parts and resources, however obscure the product or fault.

-Scott Nairn at Lincoln's Playing Aloud has operated a Repair Shop since 2012.
-He found there was a demand from musicians using his rehearsal space for a repair service.
-He said: "Between the two owners we repair kit.
+Scott Nairn at Lincoln's Playing Aloud has too operated a Repair Shop since 2012.
+He found there was a demand from musicians using his rehearsal space for a repair service: "Between the two owners we undertake basic repairs.
 I do the drums and my partner looks after guitars and amps.
-We undertake basic repairs on guitars, amps and drums.
-We also make our own cables.
-Anything more complicated involving circuit boards and components we outsource to a local AV repair business.
-We are also able to do simple mods such as kick ports."
+We also make our own cables and able to do simple mods such as kick ports.
+Anything more complicated involving circuit boards and components we outsource to a local AV repair business."

 The Repair Shop